Amanyara - Turks and Caicos

 Alcove Pavilions are situated on the edge of tranquil ponds with timber sun decks extending over the water and a glassed-in lounge extension offering extra space for a third person.

 Ocean Pavilions are positioned along the oceanfront with views of the sea.
-These pavilions are elevated approximately six meters above the waterline, and have pathways leading to the rocky shoreline.
+These pavilions are elevated approximately six metres above the waterline, and have pathways leading to the rocky shoreline.

 |Ocean Cove Pavilion||

-Ocean Cove Pavilions are positioned along the oceanfront, elevated approximately six meters above the waterline, and have direct access to the sea.
+Ocean Cove Pavilions are positioned along the oceanfront, elevated approximately six metres above the waterline, and have direct access to the sea.

-Pool Pavilions feature a 12-meter infinity-edge swimming pool surrounded by teak decking and natural vegetation.
+Pool Pavilions feature a 12-metre infinity-edge swimming pool surrounded by teak decking and natural vegetation.

 |Deluxe Pool Pavilion||

-Deluxe Pool Pavilions feature a glassed-in relaxation alcove and a 9-meter zero-edge swimming pool and are surrounded by teak decking and natural vegetation.
+Deluxe Pool Pavilions feature a glassed-in relaxation alcove and a 9-metre zero-edge swimming pool and are surrounded by teak decking and natural vegetation.

 |Pool Pavilion Suite||

 The Pool Pavilion Suite comprises two bedrooms connected by a relaxation and dining lounge, facing a private 18-metre zero-edge pool.
 The Pool Pavilion Suite also includes a gym, nanny accommodation and a four-seater club car.